leoResc/documentation/README.md

 The whole web design was done by Philipp Perez.
 Dashboard and landing page can be found in [this repository.] (https://github.com/philenius/dashboard)

 ##Source Code
-The documentation can be found [here.] (https://github.com/leoResc/CLOUD)
+The source code can be found [here.] (https://github.com/leoResc/CLOUD)

 ##Demo
 Go to [cloud.licua.de] (http://cloud.licua.de).
 Choose any user name you like.
 The password is 'test'.